PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 --------------

-1. Although Python2 does have Unicode strings.
+1. Python does have Unicode strings.

 2. We say "x is considered false" and "x counts as false," because various values, like zero, None, and empty sequences, are treated as